Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Marina Bay Sands

-Located in the middle of Singapore’s business district, the Marina Bay Sands is one of the most iconic buildings in all of Singapore!
+Located in the middle of Singapore’s business district, the Marina Bay Sands is one of the most iconic Instagrammable places in Singapore!

 If you can’t afford to stay at Marina Bay Sands, there are lots of vantage points from where you can capture a photo for free.
 A few of them include the Esplanade, Helix Bridge and Gardens by the Bay.